jaschac/puppet-webapp/README.md

   - `vcs`
     - `deployment_key`
       - `location`: the full PATH to the directory where the SSH private deployment key will be stored.
 The **client must ensure** that it exists.
+    - `engine`: the type of VCS to use.
+At the moment, only Git is supported.
+    - `path`: The full PATH where the repository will be cloned into.
+This directory will be owned by `owner:group`.
+The `.git` subdirectory can be assigned to a different user, if needed.
+    - `source`: the repository to clone.

 **eYAML**